Expert dental care in Thailand, coordinated for you

 Yes.
 Crown placement is routine restorative dentistry, and our partner clinics in Thailand use the same materials, bonding agents, and digital workflows as top practices in the US, UK, and Australia.
 The dentists are qualified graduates of accredited dental schools, many with postgraduate training in prosthodontics.
 The equipment is current and the infection-control protocols match international standards.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a clinic that uses digital scanning over putty impressions — the marginal accuracy is measurably better.
+Choose a clinic that uses digital scanning over putty impressions; the marginal accuracy is measurably better.
 Ask about the laboratory they use and the materials in the crown.
 Ensure the dentist checks your bite with articulating paper after cementation and makes adjustments before you leave the chair.
 These are practical markers of quality that any patient can verify.

 When Is a Crown Replacement Needed?